beman-project/beman/docs/BEMAN_STANDARD.md

 **[REPOSITORY.CODEOWNERS]** REQUIREMENT: There must be a `.github/CODEOWNERS` file with a relevant set of codeowners.

 **[REPOSITORY.DISALLOW_SUBMODULES]** RECOMMENDATION: The repository should not use git submodules.
-All its dependencies should be fetch via [cmake FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).
+All its dependencies should be fetched via [cmake FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).

 Use the following style: